Qiskit/ecosystem/README.md

    Once you're ready, [make an
    issue](https://github.com/qiskit-community/ecosystem/issues/new?assignees=octocat&labels=&projects=&template=submission.yml&title=%5BSubmission%5D%3A+)
    asking to add your project to the Ecosystem.
-We'll review it and get back to you within a few days.
+This will automatically create a pull request adding your project to the repo.
+We'll review the pull request and get back to you within a few days.

 ## How to update project information